mozilla/webxr-api/design docs/persona/Jan Morton.md

 Age: 48

-Education: BA from Ohio State
+Education: High School Diploma

 Division: Sales

-Experience: High School Diploma.
-Full time mother of three kids.
+Experience: Full time mother of three kids.
 Then, eleven years as the assistant to the woman who is now an SVP.

 Responsibilities: Books travel arrangements, manages her boss's schedule, cheerfully fends off time wasters, oversees the younger assistants.